Primordial Universe with radiation and Bose-Einstein condensate: Introduction

 In the case of an attractive self-interaction ($\sigma<0$) the density is defined for $0<a<\infty$, and

 with, in the same limits, $p=-\rho_{*}$ and $p\rightarrow 0$.

-In the present paper we want to study the dynamics of a primordial universe filled with BEC and a radiation perfect fluid, using quantum cosmology.
-The universe has a Friedman-Robertson-Walker geometry and the spatial sections have constant positive curvatures.
+In the present paper we will study the dynamics of a primordial universe filled with BEC and a radiation perfect fluid {{($p_{rad}=\alpha\rho_{rad}$ with $\alpha=1/3)$}}, using quantum cosmology.
+The universe has a Friedman-Lemaitre-Robertson-Walker (FLRW) geometry and the spatial sections have constant positive curvatures.
 In particular, we want to determine if the quantum description removes the singularities present in the classical model.
-In the case of a BEC with an attractive self-interaction the universe is bounded, it means that, classically, there is an initial Big Bang singularity followed by later Big Crunch one.
-In the case of a BEC with a repulsive self-interaction, classically, the universe starts in a Big Bang singularity and eventually expands and ends in another singularity located at a finite scale factor value.
+The classical model with an attractive self-interaction exhibits a class of singular solutions for certain values of the polytropic constant $\sigma$ and initial conditions.
+At quantum level, the Galerkin's spectral method \cite{galerkin} is used for approximate calculation of eigenvalues and eigenfunctions of the Wheeler-DeWitt equation (an unidimensional Schr\"odinger-like equation, for this model).
+Wave packets will be constructed and expected values will be calculated employing the interpretation of many-worlds of quantum mechanics.
+The results reveal the non-singular quantum universe.

 The paper is organized as follows.
-In Sec. (\ref{CM}) we apply the Schutz's formalism in a classical FRW cosmological model with perfect fluid and condensate Bose-Einstein .
-The analytical evolution of the scale factor of the Universe is obtained.
-We present next, Section (\ref{CQ}), the quantum model obtaining the equation that governs the dynamics of the model, the Wheeler-DeWitt equation.
-In Sec. (\ref{GRSI}) (repulsive case) and in Sec. (\ref{GASI}) (attractive case) wave-packet solutions to the Wheeler-DeWitt are found and expectation values for the scalar factors are evaluated.
+In Sec. (\ref{CM}) we apply the Schutz's formalism \cite{Schutz} in a classical FLRW cosmological model with perfect fluid and condensate Bose-Einstein.
+The evolution of the scale factor of the universe is analysed.
+We present next, Section (\ref{CQ}), the quantum model that we will work obtaining the equation that drives the dynamics of the scenario, the Wheeler-DeWitt equation.
+Wave-packet solutions to the Wheeler-DeWitt are found for the gravitational attractive self-interaction and expectation values for the scalar factors are evaluated.
 Sec. (\ref{CC}) constitutes a summary of the results herein presented.